bashog/EconomicScenariosGenerator/README.md

 After the financial crisis of 2008, states realized that economic risks could represent a threat to the community.
 As a result, stricter measures have been imposed on banks and insurance companies in terms of regulation and economic conduct.
 Among these measures we cite a better management of risks by modeling its factors.
 This project  aims to analyze and forecast the exchange rate as our main risk factor.

-Through a GSS we could simulate this variable by being consistent with its past evolutions, i.e. with the dynamics associated with it but also with the evolution of the dependency structure.
+Through an ESG we could simulate this variable by being consistent with its past evolutions, i.e. with the dynamics associated with it but also with the evolution of the dependency structure.
 Parametric or non-parametric methods like bootstrapping can be used, as well as generative machine learning models.

 ## Structure of the code